top of page

 Still Have Questions?

-• Ask your vet for a printed injection guide or demonstration
+• Ask your veterinarian for a demonstration or printed guide

-• Contact us through your Time To Pet Portal if you're a PS4C client and would like to discuss care options
+• Contact us through your Time To Pet portal if you’d like to discuss care options

 Comments